 Chairman - Anthony Totham: A fellow of the Institute of Chartered Accountants in England and Wales and a member of the Chartered Institute of Taxation.
 Tony trained with a multi-national firm of accountants and since 1991 has been a partner of a local practice in Blackburn having considerable experience in taxation and advising owner managed businesses.
-He will be offering himself for re-election at the 2021 Annual General Meeting.
+He will be offering himself for re-election at the 2022 Annual General Meeting.

 Chief Executive - Mark Sedgley: Mark has over 30 years' experience in financial services and has worked for several successful mutual societies as well as two of the largest financial services firms in the UK.
 He has held many senior roles including Chief Executive and he brings a wealth of experience to the Board.
-Mark was voted onto the Board for an initial 3 year term at the 2015 Annual General Meeting and was re-elected at the 2018 Annual General Meeting.
-He will be offering himself for re-election at the 2021 Annual General Meeting.
+Mark was voted onto the Board for an initial 3 year term at the 2015 Annual General Meeting and is offering himself for re-election at the 2022 Annual General Meeting.